biblibre/omeka-cli/README.md

 # Omeka CLI

-Command line tool for [Omeka](http://omeka.org/)
+Command line tool for [Omeka][omeka]

 This tool allows to interact with Omeka by using a command line interface.
 It also provides everything needed for Omeka plugins to create custom commands.

 ## Usage